Kite Making for Child Fliers

 Having both sticks exactly the same length will work fine.

-You will want some sticking tape.
-For a small kite about as tall as an adult forearm, almost any sort of office-use tape will do.
+You will want some adhesive tape.
+For a small kite about as tall as an adult forearm, almost any sort of clear office-use tape will do.
 It should be roughly the width of your finger.
 Forget masking tape and other heavier types.
 In the pictures below I've used bits of cut-up packing tape.
 This was just to make them easier to see.
 You'll probably be using the clear stuff.

-Kite Making for Child Flyers
+Kite Making for Child Fliers

 A Simple Method